MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 ### Let's Summarize

 Now you can see `onclick` can do almost everything except registering multiple handlers to a single element.
-However it is good to mention there is a lot of things to consider before selecting the right one for your specific needs.
-This is just to prove that there are still some cases where we can use `onclick`.
+However, it is good to mention that there are many things to consider before selecting the right one for your specific needs.
+This post is just here to prove that there are still some cases where we can use `onclick`.